LKremer/scbs/docs/tutorial.md

 scbs matrix MVRs.bed filtered_data MVR_matrix.csv
 ```
 The result is a long table that lists the average methylation of all regions (here: MVRs) in all cells.
 We report two measures of methylation: the average methylation (`meth_frac`) and the shrunken residuals (`shrunken_residual`), which are less affected by random variations in read coverage and read positioning within the region.
-This table is currently in [narrow table format](https://en.wikipedia.org/wiki/Wide_and_narrow_data), which means that every row contains the information of one region in a specific cell:
+This table is currently in [narrow table format](https://en.wikipedia.org/wiki/Wide_and_narrow_data) (also called long table format), which means that every row contains the information of one region in a specific cell:

 | chromosome | start   | end     | n_sites | n_cells | cell_name | n_meth | n_obs | meth_frac | shrunken_residual   |